Scott Farquhar Sells 8,241 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 - On Friday, June 9th, Scott Farquhar sold 8,241 shares of Atlassian stock.
 The stock was sold at an average price of $171.62, for a total transaction of $1,414,320.42.

+Several institutional investors and hedge funds have recently added to or reduced their stakes in TEAM.
+Dimensional Fund Advisors LP grew its stake in Atlassian by 29.9% in the first quarter.
+Dimensional Fund Advisors LP now owns 201,552 shares of the technology company’s stock valued at $59,233,000 after purchasing an additional 46,418 shares during the last quarter.
+Cetera Investment Advisers grew its stake in shares of Atlassian by 6.0% during the first quarter.
+Cetera Investment Advisers now owns 1,755 shares of the technology company’s stock worth $516,000 after acquiring an additional 100 shares during the last quarter.
+Baird Financial Group Inc. grew its stake in shares of Atlassian by 7.9% during the first quarter.
+Baird Financial Group Inc. now owns 115,967 shares of the technology company’s stock worth $34,075,000 after acquiring an additional 8,491 shares during the last quarter.
+Pearl River Capital LLC purchased a new stake in shares of Atlassian during the first quarter worth about $1,163,000.
+Finally, USS Investment Management Ltd purchased a new stake in shares of Atlassian during the first quarter worth about $6,015,000.
+Hedge funds and other institutional investors own 53.17% of the company’s stock.

-Several equities research analysts have weighed in on the company.
-Barclays upped their target price on Atlassian from $130.00 to $165.00 and gave the stock an “equal weight” rating in a report on Monday.
-The Goldman Sachs Group lowered Atlassian from a “buy” rating to a “neutral” rating and reduced their price target for the stock from $240.00 to $165.00 in a research report on Friday, May 5th.
-StockNews.com assumed coverage on Atlassian in a research report on Thursday, May 18th.
+TEAM has been the topic of several recent research reports.
+Piper Sandler increased their target price on shares of Atlassian from $140.00 to $170.00 in a report on Friday, June 9th.
+Oppenheimer reiterated an “outperform” rating and issued a $200.00 price target on shares of Atlassian in a report on Monday, April 17th.
+Barclays boosted their target price on shares of Atlassian from $130.00 to $165.00 and gave the company an “equal weight” rating in a report on Monday, July 24th.
+OTR Global lowered Atlassian to a “positive” rating in a research report on Wednesday, July 12th.
+Finally, StockNews.com began coverage on Atlassian in a research report on Thursday, May 18th.
 They issued a “hold” rating for the company.
-BMO Capital Markets reduced their price target on Atlassian from $190.00 to $155.00 in a research report on Friday, May 5th.
-Finally, Piper Sandler upped their target price on Atlassian from $140.00 to $170.00 in a research report on Friday, June 9th.
-Eight analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
-According to data from MarketBeat.com, Atlassian currently has a consensus rating of “Moderate Buy” and an average price target of $195.56.
+Eight analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and an average target price of $195.56.

 Atlassian Corporation, through its subsidiaries, designs, develops, licenses, and maintains various software products worldwide.
 Its products include Jira Software and Jira Work Management, a workflow management system for teams to plan, track, collaborate, and manage work, and projects; Jira Service Management, a service desk product for creating and managing service experiences for various service team providers, including IT, legal, and HR teams; Jira Align for enterprise organizations to build and manage a master plan that maps strategic projects to the various work streams required to deliver them; and Opsgenie, an incident management tool that enables IT teams to plan for and respond to service disruptions.